rapyd-cloud/rapydssl-addon/README.md

 * PHP application servers - _Apache PHP_, _NGINX PHP_
 * Ruby application servers - _Apache Ruby_, _NGINX Ruby_

-If you require Let’s Encrypt SSL for any other stack, just add a load balancer in front of your application servers and install the add-on.
+If you require SSL for any other stack, just add a load balancer in front of your application servers and install the add-on.
 SSL termination at load balancing level is used by default in clustered topologies.

 The Let’s Encrypt add-on allows to configure SSL for:
 * **_internal environment address_**, which is composed of environment name and platform domain, to be served with a dummy (i.e. not commonly trusted) SSL certificate; this option can be used for testing purposes